rlucente-se-jboss/qemu-rpi-on-osx/README.md

 resize the SD card image.

-If you re-install, any existing data or work will be lost as the SD card image file will be deleted.
+If you re-install, any existing data or work will be lost as the SD card image file will be recreated from the downloaded archive.

 ## Launch
 After installation, simply launch the instance using the command: